Immunizations

 - MMR Vaccine (Measles, Mumps & Rubella) - recommended for those born on or after 1/1/57 with no documented history of receiving two doses of MMR vaccine at least one month apart .

-- Hepatitis A and Hepatitis B Vaccines - recommended for those for certain high risk groups.
+- Hepatitis A and Hepatitis B Vaccines - recommended for those in certain high risk groups.
 Call for more information.

 - Varicella Vaccine (Chickenpox) - recommended for those born in or after 1980 who have never had chickenpox.